 KJ Krasco | Head Coach

-Krasco begins her fourth season after taking over the women’s basketball program in the summer of 2014.
+Krasco begins her fifth season in 2018-19 after taking over the women’s basketball program in the summer of 2014.
 She came to Middlebury from NESCAC foe Bowdoin, where she served as the top assistant coach for the previous three seasons.

-In her first three seasons on the Middlebury bench, Krasco has tallied a 40-35 record, increasing the team's win total from 11 her first season to 17 each of the past two winters.
+In her first four seasons on the Middlebury bench, Krasco has tallied a 57-43 record, increasing the team's win total from 11 her first season to 17 each of the past two winters.
 Prior to her arrival as the Panthers' leader, she served as the top recruiter for three years at Bowdoin for a program that made two NCAA Tournament appearances and won over 20 games on two occasions.
 She was also part of the 2011-12 Maine State Women’s Basketball Coaching Staff of the Year.
 Among her duties were recruiting, practice planning, scouting reports and video breakdown.

 Krasco’s coaching career began at St. Lawrence in 2005, where she spent two seasons with the Saints.
 She was part of the 2007 Liberty League Coaching Staff of the Year, as the team enjoyed a record-setting 20-win season.